-When the standard function is created from the context menu in the detail view, <CD\PRODUCTNANE> creates a function 'screen switch' for the selected screen.
+When the standard function is created from the context menu in the detail view, <CD\PRODUCTNANE> creates a function screen switch (on page 461) for the selected screen.
+Other functions can be configured using the Functions node and the New function command.

-18.1 Screen switch
+18.1 Screen with index